 Pest Infestations

 Clogged gutters attract a variety of pests for several reasons.
-These critters will find everything they need in a gutter that is retaining water.
-This includes moisture to keep them hydrated and a food source in the form of acorns, pine needles, and more.
+These critters will find everything they need in a gutter retaining water.
+This includes moisture to keep them hydrated and a food source like acorns, pine needles, and more.

 Furthermore, a clogged gutter provides the pests with safety and shelter.
 When they build a nest in a gutter, there are fewer directions from which a predator can attack.
 They feel safe and secure in their new home.

 Many animals like to make their homes in clogged gutters.
-Mice, for example, take up residence in a gutter before moving into the attic of the home as the weather turns colder.
+Mice, for example, reside in a gutter before moving into the home’s attic as the weather turns colder.
 Birds move into a clogged gutter because they have a ready supply of twigs, leaves, and other materials that they can use to make a nest.

-Stinging insects are another type of pest found in gutters that are clogged, although they will also make their home in a gutter that is free and clear.
-Mosquitoes and snakes are two additional types of animals that make a home in a gutter.
+Stinging insects are another pest found in clogged gutters, although they will also make their home in a free and clear gutter.
+Mosquitoes and snakes are two additional animals that make a home in a gutter.

 Fire Hazard